fiirefly24/belajar-python/definition.md

     1. in
     2. not in

+## List comprehension
+    A concise way to create lists in Python compact and easier to read than traditional loops.
+    [expression for value in interable if condition]

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.